MrFriendCS/MrFriendCS.github.io/index.md

 print(phrase)
 ```

-To join together anything that is not a string then it must be cast (converted) to a string.
+Only strings can be concatenated, anything else must be cast (converted) to a string.

 ``` python
 age = 18